mangalam-research/wed/doc/usage.rst

 Here is the list of officially supported browsers, in order of decreasing priority:

-* Chrome 36 and higher and Firefox 28 and higher, about equally.
+* Chrome 38 and higher and Firefox 31 and higher, about equally.

+* Firefox 24, which is the current ESR (Extended Support Release).

+* Relatively recent versions of Chrome and Firefox: older than the ones above but not very old.
+(Yeah, this is vague.
+Sorry about that.)

 * IE 10 and 11, about equally.